MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-ftp-sftp-http.md

 ### Error Code: SftpInvalidHostKeyFingerprint

 - **Message**: `Host key finger-print validation failed.
-Expected fingerprint is '<value in linked service>', real finger-print is '<server real value>'`
+Expected fingerprint is '<value in connection type>', real finger-print is '<server real value>'`

-- **Cause**: Azure Data Factory now supports more secure host key algorithms in SFTP connector.
+- **Cause**: Data Factory now supports more secure host key algorithms in SFTP connector.
 For the newly added algorithms, it requires to get the corresponding fingerprint in the SFTP server.

     The newly supported algorithms are: